 Where comments are enabled on a page, a further cookie is set to help save your contact details to prevent you having to re-populate the comment form each time you leave a comment.

 An IP address is the numeric address of a computer.
 The IP address recorded on website log files is the address provided by your internet service provider’s equipment and not your own personal computer’s address.

 Hostnames are similar in appearance to the domain names you see in URLs and email addresses.
 The hostnames recorded on website log files are those of the internet service provider’s equipment that you are using to access the internet, and not your own computer’s name or location.

 Your internet service provider will keep records of which customer is using any IP address or hostname at any given time, and so it is theoretically possible to trace back activity shown on any website log file to a specific individual.
 In practice, this can only be done with the explicit involvement of the internet service provider, and such a trace would therefore only take place in the event of serious criminal misuse of the internet and would be carried out by the police.

-The Committee on Climate Change will not attempt to associate IP addresses and hostnames with individuals.
+The Climate Change Committee will not attempt to associate IP addresses and hostnames with individuals.
 In the event of serious criminal misuse of the website, the matter would be referred to the police for investigation.